Mallika1405/cse15l-lab-reports/lab3.md

 ./technical/911report/chapter-12.txt
 ```
 #### Example 2
-Used the `size` option to find files less than 2KB in `./technical`.
+I used the `size` option to find files less than 2KB in `./technical`.
 It's useful for locating small files for quick processing or review.
 ```
 mallika@Mallikas-MacBook-Air docsearch % find ./technical -size -2k